Skip to main content

 Test and publish

-External plugins: publish to ClawHub or npm, then install:
+External plugins: validate and publish with ClawHub, then install:

-fluffbuzz plugins install @myorg/fluffbuzz-my-plugin
+fluffbuzz plugins install buzzhub:@myorg/fluffbuzz-my-plugin

-pnpm test -- extensions/my-plugin/
+pnpm test -- <bundled-plugin-root>/my-plugin/

 Plugin capabilities